Yixuan-Lee/yixuan-lee.github.io/_posts/2020-09-02-Binary_Search_Tree.md

 #### Scenario 2. (partial) internal node: The node to be deleted has 1 child.

+##### scenario 2.1: partial internal node has a left child

+*Linked TreeNodes Implementation:*

-If the child is the left child of the partial internal node, then directly link the left child node to the parent of the removed node.
+Directly link the left child node to the parent of the removed node, then delete the node.

+*Array Implementation:*

+Replace the value at removed node index with its left child value, then re-organize its left subtree.

+##### scenario 2.2: partial internal node has a right child

+*Linked TreeNodes Implementation:*

-If the child is the right child of the partial internal node, then directly link the right child node to the parent of the reomved node.
+Directly link the right child node to the parent of the reomved node, then delete the node.

+*Array Implementation:*

+Replace the value at removed node index with its right child value, then re-organize its right subtree.

 <p align="center">
 <img src="/assets/2020-09-02-Binary_Trees/imgs/bst-remove-case-2.png" alt="BST deletion case 2" width="550" >